 Our insurance claim was for contents loss, two broken windows, two broken floor tiles, ten skirting tiles, and $19 for disposal of rubbish.

-All buildings remained structurally intact.
 The location is a drained swamp.
-It is sedimentary soil, suiting a fish farm - but not for resisting a major earthquake.
+It is sedimentary soil.
+It is suitable for fish farming, but not for resisting a major earthquake.

-However our buildings are on an isolated shingle fan, caused by historical flooding of the Kohwai River, a major catchment of the mountain ranges.
+However our buildings are on an isolated shingle fan, caused by historical flooding of the Kohwai River, a major catchment of the near mountains.
 (FYI this was in pre-stopbank times.)
-Hence our buildings, and one neighbours, remained intact, while some other homeowners in the street lost their dwellings.
+Hence our buildings, (plus one neighbours) survived the earthquake intact.
+Other homeowners in the street were less fortunate, and lost their dwellings.

-The earthquake lifted the land two metres, which improved the flow rate in Lyell Creek.
+The earthquake lifted the land two metres.
+This improved the flow rate in Lyell Creek.
 Thereby it has a better effect of managing water pollution by the dilution method, such as chimney smoke being more readily dispersed on a windy day.